 - Bring your headscarf, and be prepared to put it on before entering Iran.
 You can show a bit of hair, just make sure it won’t fall off while you’re crossing!

-We headed to Agarak from Meghri, the closest “major” town near the Armenian-Iranian border.
+We headed to Agarak from Meghri, the closest “major” town near the Armenian – Iranian border.
 There are no marshrutky or buses that go to the border from Meghri, so you’ll have to take a taxi.
 It’s a 15-minute drive, and we paid 2,000 AMD for two people.
-You might be able to get a ride for a bit less if you bargain harder, though the Lonely Planet quoted 4,000 AMD for the ride… so who knows?
+You might be able to get a ride for a bit less if you bargain harder, or you can also to hitchhike to the border.

 Leaving Armenia was a more irritating process than entering Iran.
 The border station waiting area is filled with people lolling about doing nothing in particular, and the people “working” the desks were not much better.